MicrosoftDocs/cpp-docs.tr-tr/docs/mfc/reference/cpane-class.md

 ### <a name="parameters"></a>Parametreler

 *boyutla*<br/>
-'ndaki Bölme için izin verilen en küçük boyutu içeren nesne.`CSize`
+'ndaki Bölme için izin verilen en küçük boyutu içeren `CSize` nesnesi.

 ### <a name="remarks"></a>Açıklamalar